 This post may contain affiliate links.

-Wondering when to plant seeds indoors so you can get a head start on your garden?
-Here’s a hint – don’t plant all of your seeds at once.
-Each vegetable variety grows at a different rate, and has a different suggested planting time based on the date when you’ll transplant it to the garden.
-This article shares tips for when to start seeds indoors and provides a link to a seed starting schedule you can print out for home use!
+Are you wondering when to plant seeds indoors so you can get a head start on your garden?
+Here’s a hint – don’t plant all your seeds at once.
+Each vegetable variety grows at a different rate and has a different suggested planting time based on the date you transplant it to the garden.

 In general, seed packets will tell you to start seeds a certain number of weeks in advance.
 The number of weeks is determined partly by how fast the seed will germinate and grow and partly by how big the seedling needs to be before transplanting.

-Your earliest batch of seeds might include onions, eggplant, and tomatoes, whereas veggies like cucumbers and winter squash pop up so quickly they need less time inside to get established.
-If you start a vegetable too early, it could get “leggy” which means the stem grows very tall toward the light and gets too skinny.
+If you start a vegetable too early, it could get “leggy, ” meaning the stem grows very tall toward the light and gets too skinny.
 You’ll also outgrow the space you’ve allotted with huge veggies if you start too early, and your veggies may bust out of their pots.

 Here are some basic guidelines for when specific varieties should be planted:

-• 6 weeks before last frost: Herbs
+- 6 weeks before the last frost: Herbs

 Tips for Creating a Seed Starting Schedule